By nominating myself for election to Republic's board, I confirm the following:

 - Commitment to the organisation and a willingness to devote the necessary time and effort;

 - Preparedness to make unpopular recommendations to the board, and a willingness to speak their mind;

 - Willingness to be available to staff for advice and enquiries on an ad hoc basis;

 - An understanding and acceptance of the legal duties, responsibilities and liabilities of trusteeship;

 - An ability to work effectively as a member of a team;

 - An understanding of the respective roles of the Chair, directors and Chief Executive.

 A lack of diversity is common in the non-profit sector, and it's something Republic is always keen to address.
-While co-option decisions will be based on merit, we are very keen to encourage more women, LGBT and black and Asian applicants.
+While elections are open to everyone, and co-option decisions will be based on merit, we are very keen to encourage more women, LGBT and black and Asian applicants.
 Read Republic's diversity statement for more information.